evolite/youtube-comment-summarizer/README.md

 - YouTube for the platform
 - Anthropic, OpenAI, and Google for AI services
 - Firefox team for the WebExtensions API
-- Clean Code principles by Robert C. Martin